General Information About Hairy Cell Leukemia

 - Leukemia may affect red blood cells, white blood cells, and platelets.

 - Gender and age may affect the risk of hairy cell leukemia.

-- Possible signs of hairy cell leukemia include tiredness, infections, and pain below the ribs.
+- Signs and symptoms of hairy cell leukemia include infections, tiredness, and pain below the ribs.

 - Tests that examine the blood and bone marrow are used to detect (find) and diagnose hairy cell leukemia.

 - Certain factors affect treatment options and prognosis (chance of recovery).